 Questions to Ask Our Office Before Surgery

 Before undergoing surgery to place ear tubes, be sure to consult with your ENT specialist at Southern California Ear, Nose, & Throat to be fully informed about the procedure, how to prepare, and what to expect after surgery.
 It is important that the physician receives a comprehensive list of all current medications taken by the patient, and that their personal as well as family health history be thoroughly reviewed to identify any medical conditions that may affect the success of the ear tubes.

 Follow-up appointments will be scheduled so that our office has the chance to review how well the patient’s ear tubes are working to relieve painful symptoms and chronic complications, though patients are encouraged to contact Southern California Ear, Nose, & Throat if they begin to experience any abnormal side effects that they feel are cause for concern.
 Specifically, individuals should call to schedule an appointment immediately if they notice a yellow, brown, or bloody discharge from the ear shortly after ear tube placement surgery.
 Persistent pain, hearing problems, and trouble with balance are other common signs that a problem may be present.

 Schedule an Ear Tube Consultation Today

-To determine if ear tubes are right for your child, it is best to speak with one of our specialists.
-To schedule an appointment, please call the SoCal Ear Nose & Throat office nearest you, or request an appointment through our secure online form.
-We have offices in Los Alamitos, Long Beach, Huntington Beach, and Newport Beach, CA.
+To determine if ear tubes are right for your child, it is best to speak with one of our ENT specialists.
+To schedule an appointment, please call the SoCal Ear, Nose & Throat clinic nearest you, or request an appointment through our secure online form.
+We have offices in Long Beach, Los Alamitos, Huntington Beach, and Newport Beach.